-But Edwards concluded that the accurate proof of salvation, summing it up, was the presence of religious affections, were...let’s call them what he did...holy affections.
+But Edwards concluded that the accurate proof of salvation, summing it up, was the presence of religious affections, or let’s call them what he did – holy affections.
 Another way to say it is a passion for righteousness, a zeal for holiness.
 Edwards said that where true conversion takes place there is a new nature, there is a new inner man.
 And that new inner man has a driving passion for holiness.
-He isn’t always what he should be, he doesn’t always say what he should say, doesn’t always think what he should think, but his passion is toward holiness.
+He isn’t always what he should be, doesn’t always say what he should say, doesn’t always think what he should think, but his passion is toward holiness.
 And so Edwards says true salvation is demonstrated in holy affections.
 Edwards was concerned about Satan counterfeiting conversions and was careful to distinguish between what he called saving operations of the Holy Spirit and common operations of the Holy Spirit.
-He said the common operations of the Holy Spirit may, “Sober arrest and convict men and may even bring them to what at first appears to be repentance and faith, yet those influences fall short of inward saving renewal," end quote.
+He said the common operations of the Holy Spirit may, “Sober arrest and convict men and may even bring them to what at first appears to be repentance and faith, yet those influences fall short of inward saving renewal.”

 Not everybody bought in to what Edwards said.
 In the very year that Religious Affections was published, 1746, Reverend Philemon Robbins attacked it and he said, “The only real evidence of true salvation is an inward feeling based on an experience.”
 Edwards said it’s based on a life of manifestation of righteousness, holy affections.
 Robbins said the only real evidence of true salvation is an inward feeling based on an experience.
 That would sort of be the modern approach to it, I think.